minhhh/magicmethods/README.md

 Many people coming to Python from other languages complain that it lacks true encapsulation for classes (e.g. no way to define private attributes and then have public getter and setters).
 This couldn't be farther than the truth: it just happens that Python accomplishes a great deal of encapsulation through "magic", instead of explicit modifiers for methods or fields.
 Take a look:

-* `__getattr__(self, name)` You can define behavior for when a user attempts to access an attribute that doesn't exist (either at all or yet).
-This can be useful for catching and redirecting common misspellings, giving warnings about using deprecated attributes (you can still choose to compute and return that attribute, if you wish), or deftly handing an `AttributeError`.
+* `__getattr__(self, name)` - You can define behavior for when a user attempts to access an attribute that doesn't exist (either at all or yet).
+This can be useful for catching and redirecting common misspellings, giving warnings about using deprecated attributes (you can still choose to compute and return that attribute, if you wish), or deftly handing an ` -AttributeError`.
 It only gets called when a nonexistent attribute is accessed, however, so it isn't a true encapsulation solution.
-* `__setattr__(self, name, value)` Unlike `__getattr__`, `__setattr__` is an encapsulation solution.
+* `__setattr__(self, name, value)` - Unlike `__getattr__`, `__setattr__` is an encapsulation solution.
 It allows you to define behavior for assignment to an attribute regardless of whether or not that attribute exists, meaning you can define custom rules for any changes in the values of attributes.
 However, you have to be careful with how you use `__setattr__`, as the example at the end of the list will show.
-* `__delattr__(self, name)` This is the exact same as `__setattr__`, but for deleting attributes instead of setting them.
+* `__delattr__(self, name)` - This is the exact same as `__setattr__`, but for deleting attributes instead of setting them.
 The same precautions need to be taken as with `__setattr__` as well in order to prevent infinite recursion (calling `del self.name` in the implementation of `__delattr__` would cause infinite recursion).
-* `__getattribute__(self, name)` After all this, `__getattribute__` fits in pretty well with its companions `__setattr__` and `__delattr__`.
+* `__getattribute__(self, name)` - After all this, `__getattribute__` fits in pretty well with its companions `__setattr__` and `__delattr__`.
 However, I don't recommend you use it. `__getattribute__` can only be used with new-style classes (all classes are new-style in the newest versions of Python, and in older versions you can make a class new-style by subclassing object.
 It allows you to define rules for whenever an attribute's value is accessed.
 It suffers from some similar infinite recursion problems as its partners-in-crime (this time you call the base class's `__getattribute__` method to prevent this).
 It also mainly obviates the need for `__getattr__`, which only gets called when `__getattribute__` is implemented if it is called explicitly or an `AttributeError` is raised.
 This method can be used (after all, it's your choice), but I don't recommend it because it has a small use case (it's far more rare that we need special behavior to retrieve a value than to assign to it) and because it can be really difficult to implement bug-free.

 You can easily cause a problem in your definitions of any of the methods controlling attribute access.
 Consider this example: